Grosse Fuge: Composition history

 Artaria ... charged me with the terrible and difficult task of convincing Beethoven to compose a new finale, which would be more accessible to the listeners as well as the instrumentalists, to substitute for the fugue which was so difficult to understand.
 I maintained to Beethoven that this fugue, which departed from the ordinary and surpassed even the last quartets in originality, should be published as a separate work and that it merited a designation as a separate opus.
 I communicated to him that Artaria was disposed to pay him a supplementary honorarium for the new finale.
 Beethoven told me he would reflect on it, but already on the next day I received a letter giving his agreement.

-Why the notoriously stubborn Beethoven apparently agreed so readily to replace the fugue is an enigma in the history of this quintessentially enigmatic piece.
-Some historians have speculated that he likely did it for the money (Beethoven was extremely bad at managing his personal finances and was often broke), while others believe it was to satisfy his critics, or simply because Beethoven came to feel the fugue stood best on its own.
+Why the notoriously stubborn Beethoven readily agreed to replace the fugue is unclear: some historians have speculated he did it for the money, as Beethoven perennially struggled to manage his personal finances and often lacked money.
+Others suggest he did it to satisfy his critics or because he believed the fugue stood best on its own.
 The fugue is connected to the other movements of Op.
 130 by various hints of motifs, and by a tonal link to the preceding Cavatina movement (the Cavatina ends on a G, and the fugue begins with the same G).
-The lively replacement final movement is in the form of a contredanse and is completely uncontroversial.
-Beethoven composed this replacement in the autumn of 1826, and is the last complete piece of music he was to write.
+The lively final movement which replaced the fugue is in the form of a contredanse and is completely uncontroversial.
+Beethoven composed this replacement finale while staying at the estate of his brother Johann in Gneixendorf during the late autumn of 1826, and it is the last complete piece of music he was to write.
 In May 1827, about two months after Beethoven's death, Matthias Artaria published the first edition of Op.
-130 with the new finale, the Grosse Fuge separately (with the French title Grande Fugue) as Op.
-133, and a four-hand piano arrangement of the fugue as Op.
+130 with the new finale, the Grosse Fuge separately (under the French title Grande Fugue) as Op.
+133, and Beethoven's four-hand piano arrangement of the fugue as Op.
 134.

 General analysis

 Dozens of analyses have attempted to delve into the structure of the Grosse Fuge, with conflicting results.
 The work has been described as an expansion of the formal Baroque grand fugue, as a multi-movement work rolled into a single piece, and as a symphonic poem in sonata form.
 Stephen Husarik has suggested that the relationships between the keys of the different sections of the fugue mirror what he describes as the wedge-like structure of the eight-note motif that is the main fugal subject, the "contour [that] is a driving force behind the Grosse Fuge".
 But Leah Gayle Weinberg writes: "The Grosse Fuge has been and continues to be a problematic subject of scholarly discussion for many reasons; the most basic is that its very form defies categorization."

+Beethoven himself subtitled the fugue tantôt libre, tantôt recherchée 'sometimes free, sometimes learned'.
+Some sections of the work follow the strict formal structure of Baroque grand fugues, while others are more freely constructed.
+Regardless of how closely Beethoven follows Baroque tradition, the use of contrapuntal techniques is ubiquitous throughout the work.